castedo/bpdf-spec/doc.md

 ### Definitions/Symbols

 **Definition**:
-Criteria of this specification imply XML elements in an XML document tree must have zero, one, or more of the following *constraints*:
+Criteria of this specification imply that XML elements in an XML document tree must have zero, one, or more of the following *constraints*:
 ```
 $CITATION